-A NewSchools Venture Fund Research Study determined the effectiveness of CT3’s No-Nonsense Nurturer approach coupled with the Real Time Teacher Coaching model in multiple classrooms (grades 3–12) in an urban school.
+A research study made possible by the NewSchools Venture Fund determined the effectiveness of CT3’s No-Nonsense Nurturer approach coupled with the Real Time Teacher Coaching model in multiple classrooms (grades 3–12) in an urban school.
 Student demographics are 99.1% African-American and less than 1% Caucasian or Hispanic.
 83% of the students qualify for the free and reduced lunch program.

 From the data, it is evident that the No-Nonsense Nurturer approach coupled with the Real Time Teacher Coaching model is an effective approach that provides teachers with skills to create a classroom where teaching and learning can occur.

 A multi-phase approach that has both group and individual instruction provides teachers with skills that are maintained over time

 The training procedures are valid and reliable and indicate a high level of treatment fidelity

 Both teacher and student behavior are positively influenced by the strategies of the No-Nonsense Nurturer approach and the Real Time Teacher Coaching model